 Under Tennessee’s simple possession law, it is a crime to “knowingly possess” or “casually exchange” a controlled substance unless you have a valid prescription.
 Marijuana is probably the most common drug associated with a simple possession charge.
-Someone that possesses or distributes small amounts of marijuana—one-half ounce or less—can be charged under the simple possession law.
+Someone that possesses or distributes small amounts of marijuana—1/2 ounce or less—can be charged under the simple possession law.

 Conviction for a simple possession carries up to 11 months and 29 days of jail time, and it also requires mandatory fines when anyone is convicted.
 For a first conviction involving marijuana, the minimum fine is $250.
 For a second conviction involving marijuana, the minimum fine is $500.

 Tennessee’s Drug Control Act outlines the types and amounts of drugs that result in felony charges for the possession, sale, delivery, manufacture, or the intent to carry out any of these acts in regards to controlled substances.

 Drugs are classified into schedules, and those schedules and amounts determine what level of felony an individual will be charged with.
 In addition to being serious felony charges, drug violations also carry mandatory fines that range from $1,000 to $500,000.

 Tennessee has “Drug Free Zones,” which include areas within 1,000 feet of not only schools, but also childcare agencies, libraries, recreational centers and parks.
 Being charged with a drug crime in a drug free zone means that the penalties and fines can be enhanced, and can result in convictions requiring mandatory prison time.